 St Germans, Port Eliot.
 The tour starts at Plymouth railway station at 1.00pm.
 Drive to the picturesque village of St Germans from where we begin a 1½-mile walk to Port Eliot, a Grade I listed house, substantially remodelled in the 18th-century, in part by Sir John Soane; the Round Room here is considered one of his masterpieces, now decorated with Robert Lenkiewicz’s mural ‘The Condition of Man’.
 Visit St German’s Priory, once the bishop’s seat for Cornwall.
 Continue to Fowey for the first of three nights.

 Fowey, Lanhydrock.
-Topped and tailed with ferry crossings, this moderate to strenuous walk begins with the splendid cliffs of Lantic Bay and continues with undulating farmland, the soaring mediaeval parish church at Lanteglos-by-Fowey, a secluded wooded river valley and views across the estuary to Fowey.
-6½ miles.
+Topped and tailed with ferry crossings, this moderate to strenuous 6½ mile walk begins with the splendid cliffs of Lantic Bay and continues with undulating farmland, the soaring mediaeval parish church at Lanteglos-by-Fowey, a secluded wooded river valley and views across the estuary to Fowey.
 In the afternoon walk 1 mile through woodland to Lanhydrock House.
 A fine Jacobean mansion surrounded by gardens, park and landscape, the opulent interiors display the entire spectrum of life in a top-end Victorian household.

 Caerhays Castle, Trewithen.
 A 3-mile coastal cliffs and woodland walk to Caerhays Castle, with some steep ascents and descents, short stony sections and a long, stepped descent at the end (130 steps).
 There is a guided tour with the head gardener of this Grade II* listed estate.
-Return to Fowey for the afternoon to explore the port and town, whose literary associations include Daphne du Maurier.

 The Camel Trail, Pencarrow.
 Drive to begin walking a 4-mile section of the level Camel Trail.
 After lunch drive to Pencarrow, the home of the Molesworth-St Aubyn family for 500 years; the current house is Georgian, delightful inside and out and with fine gardens.
 Return to Padstow for some free time.